Bachelor of Science in Radio-Television-Film

 A specific combination of coursework in English, Government, American History, Math, Social Sciences, Natural Sciences, and Fine Arts.

-- 6 hours must be from a specific list of upper-division media studies courses (see degree checklist for full details)
+- At least 21 hours of major-specific coursework must be upper-division; 9 hours must be from a specific list of upper-division media studies courses (see degree checklist for full details)

 - Intermediate proficiency in a foreign language